grongierisc/formation-template/README.md

 ![BP2MsgContext](misc/img/BP2MsgContext.png)

 We can now configure our transform function so that it takes it input as the input of the BP and saves its output in the newly created property.
-The source and target of the `RmToMsg` transformation are respectively `request` and `context.Msg` :
+The source and target of the `RmToMsg` transformation are respectively `request` and `context.Msg`:

 ![BP2RmToMsg](misc/img/BP2RmToMsg.png)

 We need to do the same for `Call BO`.
-Its input, or `callrequest`, is the value stored in `context.msg` :
+Its input, or `callrequest`, is the value stored in `context.msg`:

 ![BP2CallBO](misc/img/BP2CallBO.gif)

-In the end, our new BP can be represented like this :
+In the end, our new BP can be represented like this:

 ![BP2Diagram](misc/img/BP2Diagram.png)

 #### Configuring Production

 With the `+` sign, we can add our new process to the production (if you already added the process, you can restart it by double clicking on it).
 We also need a generic service to use the record map.
 This service is `EnsLib.RecordMap.Service.FileService`.
-We then parameter the service :
+We then parameter the service:

 ![ServiceParam](misc/img/ServiceParam.gif)